koalicioous/secure-file-dashboard/README.md

 - **Cancellable Uploads:**
   Users have the ability to cancel an ongoing file upload at any time.

+- **Resumable Uploads:**
+  The upload process is designed to be resilient, allowing users to resume interrupted uploads without restarting from scratch.
+Here’s how the resumable upload functionality is implemented:

+  1. **File Chunking:**
+     Files are divided into smaller chunks based on a predefined `CHUNK_SIZE`.
+This division not only optimizes the upload of large files but also allows the system to handle failures gracefully by re-sending only the missing chunks.

+  2. **Tracking Uploaded Chunks:**
+     Before beginning an upload, the client-side hook (`useChunkedUpload`) sends a GET request to the server to determine which chunks have already been received.
+The server responds with an array of uploaded chunk indices, ensuring that only the missing chunks are uploaded during a resumed session.

+  3. **Retry and Network Recovery:**
+     The system incorporates robust error handling:

+     - If a network error occurs or if the server returns an error (especially on transient 500-level issues), the client waits for a specified delay before retrying the upload.
+     - A listener for the `online` event ensures that if the network connection is lost, the upload will pause and then automatically resume once connectivity is restored.

+  4. **Merging Chunks on the Server:**
+     Once all the chunks have been successfully uploaded, the server-side logic merges them in sequence to reconstruct the final file.
+After merging, the file undergoes:

+     - **File Type Validation:** A check (e.g., PDF or PNG signature) confirms the file is of an acceptable type.
+     - **Virus Scanning:** The merged file is scanned using ClamAV to ensure it is free of malicious content before it is finalized.

+  5. **Progress Feedback:**
+     Throughout the upload process, progress updates are provided via a callback.
+This not only enhances user experience by indicating the upload status but also signals when the final merged file is ready after a successful upload.

 ## How to Run the Application Locally

 1. **Clone the Repository:**